DCAN-Labs/HBCD-MADE/docs/source/data_requirements.rst

 Contents of Raw HBCD data folders
 ----------------------------------

-.. note:: Note all contents of HBCD EEG folders are used for processing with HBCD-MADE.
+.. note:: Not all contents of HBCD EEG folders are used for processing with HBCD-MADE.
 See :ref:`Required Processing Inputs <./required_inputs>` for a list of required inputs.

-Raw HBCD data folders are curated using the `EEG2BIDS Wizard <https://hbcd-docs.readthedocs.io/en/latest/datacuration/eeg/#eeg2bids-wizard-details>`_ , a custom developed software for HBCD EEG data management and BIDS formatting.
+Raw HBCD data folders are curated using the `EEG2BIDS Wizard <https://hbcd-docs.readthedocs.io/en/latest/datacuration/eeg/#eeg2bids-wizard-details>`_, a custom developed software for HBCD EEG data management and BIDS formatting.
 Each raw data folder contains the following:

 **File Types:**